Top 22 NBA Players Who Didn’t Go To College

 Final Words

-Some of the mid-20th-century basketball players were famous for skipping college due to the frequent NBA drafting.
+Some of the late-20th and early-21st-century basketball players were famous for skipping college due to the frequent NBA drafting.
 It turned out well for some of them but not so for all.

 Either way, there’s no set path to NBA stardom.
 The most important ingredient remains talent, hard work, and perseverance.
 We’ll see if the NBA tweaks their rules again in the future.